iotaledger/wasp/clients/apiclient/docs/ReceiptResponse.md

 ### NewReceiptResponse

-`func NewReceiptResponse(blockIndex uint32, gasBudget int64, gasBurnLog []BurnRecord, gasBurned int64, gasFeeCharged int64, request string, requestIndex uint32, ) *ReceiptResponse`
+`func NewReceiptResponse(blockIndex uint32, gasBudget string, gasBurnLog []BurnRecord, gasBurned string, gasFeeCharged string, request string, requestIndex uint32, ) *ReceiptResponse`

 NewReceiptResponse instantiates a new ReceiptResponse object This constructor will assign default values to properties that have it defined,